Blog

 I took the view that these were the most relevant to my company and the values that clients would be most interested in.
 By 2008, my values-based approach to business gained sufficient attention that I was asked to write a short article for a regional enterprise network on how values can inform business.
 An edited extract of this article can be viewed below.

 Fast forward to 2018 and, while my values remained constant, a considerable amount had changed in both my personal and professional life.
 A notable change was that I had started a relationship with someone who also led a company.
 A period of turmoil ensued as I felt that the way they were leading their business was in conflict with some of my personal values.
 In particular, my partner’s organisation was distributing resources in ways I found difficult to reconcile.
-I felt that they, like most businesses, were perpetuating the inequalities of opportunity that exist in society.
+I felt that their organisation was perpetuating the inequalities of opportunity that exist in society.
 Essentially, I found it very hard to separate the personal from the professional.
 Indeed, I began to appreciate that there really wasn’t a separation of my personal and professional values.
 Although I had only listed three professional/company values on my company’s website, the other five personal values had informed, and continued to inform, my professional practice.

-The experience also strengthened my view that so much of my own situation and success stemmed from an inequality of opportunity.
+The experience with my partner also strengthened my view that so much of my own situation and success stemmed from an inequality of opportunity.
 The biggest contributors to my good fortune were nothing to do with anything I had done.
 Yes, I have worked hard throughout my career and have tried to make the most of opportunities.
 However, the greatest opportunities have arisen on account of being born in a country where I had access to free education and from being born into a loving and supportive family.
 My innate intelligence is nothing of my own doing either, and even my work ethic is likely to have been influenced by the cultural environments I have found myself in.
 The result is that from an early age, I have felt that I am already a winner in the lottery of life.
 Consequently, I have tried to find careers and adopt a lifestyle that utilises the skills I’ve been lucky enough to develop, to help others win too.

 A key outcome of this experience has been to be more public about mch’s broader values and to use my business to promote them.
 For example, the value of equality informs the pricing of mch’s online courses and the appeal to support equality of opportunity in learning and development that features within them.
 I’ve also experienced the positive impact that can come from engaging with organisations with differing values.
 In addition to clarifying what’s really important, experiencing differing perspectives can help bring about positive changes in thinking and acting.